philc/book-notes/creativity inc - ed catmull.md

     * Simple answers like the 'start high' pricing advice -- so seductive in its rationality -- had distracted me and kept me from asking more fundamental questions.
   * (Deming's Japanese lean manufacturing techniques had a profound impact on Ed.
-"Everyone should be wmpoered to take responsibility for the quality of the product."
+"Everyone should be empowered to take responsibility for the quality of the product."
-  * Pixar could not make hardware sales work, and so they pivoted one last tiem to entirely animation.
+  * Pixar could not make hardware sales work, and so they pivoted one last time to entirely animation.
   * 1991: laid off 1/3 of employees.
   * Steve tried to sell them three times.
 The offers weren't bad -- $40M from Microsoft.
 Steve was